 The thing is, while you're away, there's precisely zero chance of you locking yourself out.
 Having that spare key running loose on the property, however, greatly increases the risk of criminals getting into your home.

-When heading off on your holiday, we suggest either taking your spare key with you or leaving it with someone that you can trust.
+When heading off on your holiday, we suggest either taking your spare key with you, leaving it with someone that you can trust, or securing it in a key safe or lock box.

 Utilise your smart home features